What Is an Epilogue? And Is It Okay to Use One in YOUR Book?

 You know you’ve seen it at the end of a book, but what does it mean?
 What is an epilogue actually?
 Why not just call it, “Last Chapter”?
 Who thought up this word, “Epilogue,” anyway?
-And if you’re a writer, should you end your book with an epilogue?
+And if you’re a writer, should you end your book with one?

 When I was working on my latest book, Crowdsourcing Paris, I had a decision to make.
 It was a make or break choice, and if I chose wrong, I could easily ruin my book.

-My choice?
+My dilemma?
 How would I write the ending.

 Should I write an epilogue?
 An afterword?
 Or just write “The End” after the last chapter?